zaidattar02/Pup/README.md

 <img width="420" alt="notification" src="https://user-images.githubusercontent.com/92101356/154276175-3ba86cca-f5c3-44ec-a19b-07a9b1f1fe0b.png">

 When you press the notification it will take you to the app's second view.

+The design of the app is pretty simple, the big blue button in the homepage which takes in your dog's name.
+As well as the pictures in the second view that are related to the feeding/showering schedule and the menu list.
+I was hoping to take the app to the next level by creating a social section, where all the dog owners in your area could chat and arrange meet ups with their dogs at local parks.

 With Pup, transition into the dog lifestyle responsibly!